hlynch/Bayesian2020/docs/Week-14-lecture.md

 Step 4 $\rightarrow$ Calculate the fraction of times that $T(y) < T(\tilde{y}|y)$.
 (I have flipped this statement around from Gelman and Chalizi 2013 because I think its easier to think of in this way).
 Sound familiar?
 It should.
 This is called the **posterior predictive p-value**.
 In other words, we are checking to see whether our data would be considered an extreme outcome of the model as defined by the test statistic.
 Let’s say that our test statistic exceeds the model prediction test statistic $T(\tilde{y}|y)$ for $>95\%$ of model predicted data sets.
 In this case, the posterior predicted p-value would be $<0.05$, and we would say that we can reject the model as fitting the data.
 (Bayesians don’t use this phrase, but another way to think about it is that we have established a null hypothesis that the model does fit the data in as far as the characteristic measured by the test statistic $T$, and a p-value$<0.05$ would lead us to reject that null hypothesis.)

-Recap: A very low p-value says that it is unlikely, \emph{under the model}, to have obtained data as extreme along the T-dimension as the actual y, i,.e. we are seeing something which would be highly improbable \emph{if the model were true}.
+Recap: A very low p-value says that it is unlikely, *under the model*, to have obtained data as extreme along the T-dimension as the actual y, i,.e. we are seeing something which would be highly improbable *if the model were true*.
 In other words, you want your model to make your data look typical, not unusual.

 Note that here we have used the data twice – once to build the model and then again to check the model.
 This is akin to looking at the $R^2$ of a traditional frequentist regression model.
 Sure, the model probably fits because it was designed to fit the data.
 This doesn’t really tell us all that much about whether the model would work on new data.
 As we discussed in Biometry (in our Shmueli discussion), one solution would be to withhold some data from the model fitting, and use only the withheld data to see if the model is any good (at making predictions).